seanasyed/csci201finalproject/CSCI201_FinalProject_BruteForce/doc/README.txt

 3. Launch Eclipse and open the project `CSCI201_FinalProject_BruteForce` in `csci201finalproject` folder.
 Change constant variable `ROOT` in `ICS.java` file under
 `model` package to where you would like to store your generated .ics file.
 Update local variables `from` and `pass` in method `sentEmail()` within
-`BruteForceHandler.java` file under `server` package to set up the email address and password of the host email.
+`BruteForceHandler.java` file under `server` package to set up the email address and password of the host email (must be a gmail account).
+Update variable `downloadlink` in function `download()` within file `integrated_schedule.jsp` to your host url.

 4. Go to WebContent and open `login.jsp`